 The South African Government is committed to the African Renaissance, which is based on the consolidation of democracy, economic development and a cooperative approach to resolving the challenges the continent faces.
-South Africa hosted the launch in 2002 of the African Union (AU), a step towards further unification of Africa in pursuit of socio-economic development, the Organisation of African Unity having fulfilled its mandate to liberate Africa.
+South Africa hosted the launch in 2002 of the

-The then President, Thabo Mbeki, chaired the AU for its founding year, handing over the chair to to former President of Mozambique Joaquim Chissano in July 2003.
+African Union (AU), a step towards further unification of Africa in pursuit of socio-economic development, the Organisation of African Unity having fulfilled its mandate to liberate Africa.
+President Mbeki chaired the AU for its founding year, handing over the chair to President Joaquim Chissano of Mozambique in July 2003.
 In 2004, the AU decided that South Africa should host the Pan-African Parliament and it met for its second session in South Africa, the first time on South African soil, in September that year.
 By participating in UN and AU initiatives to resolve conflict and promote peace and security on the continent - in countries such as the Democratic Republic of Congo, Burundi and Sudan - South Africa has contributed to the achievement of conditions conducive to the entrenchment of stability, democracy and faster development.